cotebarrientos/4th-milestone-project-your-argentine-shop/README.md

 # Your Argentine Shop
 ## Code Institute: Milestone Project 4

-This website aims to be a 100% **E commerce Platform**, where shoppers can buy a **wide variety of Argentine products in Ireland**, whose main purpose is to make users feel mainly of that nationality at home, offering quality products and providing a great service through a friendly user interface.
+This website aims to be a 100% **E commerce Platform**, where shoppers can buy a **wide variety of Argentine products in Ireland**, whose main purpose is to make users feel of that nationality at home, offering quality products and providing a great service through a friendly user interface.

 This project is part of my **Code Institute Full Stack Software Development** studies, and at the same time is my last project of this, so I decided to make a website 100% E commerce with Argentine products, using all the knowledge acquired throughout this course, hoping to bring this great idea to reality in the future.

+<a href="https://your-argentine-shop.herokuapp.com/" target="_blank">Click here to view the project live</a>

+---
 ## Contents

 1. [**UX**](#ux)